AsafDov/Deej_App_Audio_Mixer/README.md

 Sometimes I like listening to music while watching Youtube videos as well, and sometimes I like music playing in the background during a teams work meeting.
 No matter the usecase, windows' mixer requires to many actions to operate, and inteferes with the current activity.
 For example, during a game I need to pause and move the focus to the desktop before being able to access the equlizer.

-####I therefore present to you an arduino micro based solution that is a definite game changer for the convenience of multitasking
+#### I therefore present to you an arduino micro based solution that is a definite game changer for the convenience of multitasking
 ![Finished Product](/assets/Finished_Deej.jpg)

-## Features
+## ✨ Features
 - Buttons to instantly mute the channel.
 LED turns off.
 - Configurable volume dials to adjust the volume of **any application**
 - 3d printable replaceable led lit icons